Gaetz/VulkanDemo/examples/deferred/deferred-rendering-in-vulkan.md

 ## Debugging Features

-The example includes a useful debugging feature that allows viewing the individual components of the G-Buffer:
+The code includes a useful debugging feature that allows viewing the individual components of the G-Buffer:

 `deferred.frag`
 ```glsl